Meetpanchal58/Customer-Segmentation-Clustering/README.md

-# Market Segmentation in InsuranceD
+# Market Segmentation in Insurance Domain

 ### Objective  :
 This case requires to develop a customer segmentation to give recommendations like saving plans, loans, wealth management, etc. on target customer groups.